Baracoa, Cuba: Ultimate Travel Guide

 Baracoa, Cuba is known for being the oldest colonial city in Cuba – but it is also known for much more.
 The town’s historic charm, as well as its unique local food, and stunning natural bay with impressive mountainside surroundings, all make it stand out among other spots in Cuba.

 The distinctive El Yunque anvil-shaped table mountain is also one of Baracoa’s many claims to fame.
-It makes for incredible hiking excursions providing stunning views and is considered one of the best destinations for hiking in Cuba.
+It makes for incredible hiking excursions and is considered one of the best destinations for hiking in Cuba.
+The stunning table mountain sets apart the “skyline” of this charming town from its bay.

 Map of Baracoa Cuba